Menu:

 Your personal sightseeing guide to Europe

 Podtours™ started when one of our founders got stuck behind a big Australian backpacker for the whole of a guided tour of Florence.
-We've got nothing against Australians, and nothing against backpackers - but when you're only five foot four, and they're standing between you and Michelangelo, it's a pain!
+We've got nothing against Australians, and nothing against backpackers - but when you're only five foot four, and they're standing between you and Michelangelo, it's a pain.

-Our audio tours liberate you to see the sights in your own time.
-You're in control - they've been planned as guided walks in a definite sequence, but if you want to visit one sight rather than another, or take things in a different order, you're free to do so.
 Each tour is divided into a number of labelled tracks so it's easy to navigate around.
 There's no one standing between you and the guide, or between you and what you're looking at.
 And if you want to go for a coffee or take abreak for lunch, you just have to press the pause button.St Joan of Arc church, Rouen

 We don't do hotels.
 We don't do flights.
 Instead, we are the experts on the sights.
 Our tours are all carefully researched before we start writing - history, art, architecture, and anecdotes all have to be checked out.
 We try to create the right mixture of 'compulsory sights' with the oddball, the touching, or the amusing in the side streets.
 And we try to do more than just guide you round - we try to help you experience the chivalry of medieval Bruges, the splendour of the Duc of Berry's Bourges, the violence as well as the sublimity of the Medici's and Michelangelo's Florence.